staceb/kotti_dashboard/README.rst

 kotti_dashboard
 ***************

-This is an extension to Kotti that allows to add foo to your site.
+This is an extension to Kotti that adds a dashboard view.

+This project depends on https://github.com/umeboshi2/kotti_jsonapi and https://github.com/umeboshi2/kotti_compass

 |build status|_